Childhood & Early Life

 Continue Reading Below

-Around this time, Batista also lost the US support.
-On January 1, 1959, he, along with 40 supporters and immediate family, fled to the Dominican Republic.
+Around this time, Batista also lost US support.
+On January 1, 1959, he, along with 40 supporters and immediate family members, fled to the Dominican Republic.
 Fidel Castro and his army entered Havana on January 8, 1959.

-According to various allegations, he took as much as $700 million in art collection and cash in his flight from Cuba.
-The US government refused to let him enter the country.
-He relocated to Portugal and eventually to Spain where he was granted asylum.
+Various allegations suggest that Batista took as much as $700 million in art collections and cash when fleeing Cuba.
+The U.S. government refused him entry, so he relocated to Portugal and eventually to Spain, where he was granted asylum.

 Crimes against Humanity

 By establishing a business relationship with the organised crime sector, Fulgencio Batista made millions.
-The early years of his dictatorship appeared prosperous on surface, with new casinos coming up every other day and the streets being full of Cadillacs.
+The early years of his dictatorship appeared prosperous on the surface, with new casinos opening frequently and the streets being full of Cadillacs.
 The reality was more severe—15% to 20% of the Cuban workforce was chronically unemployed; an average family earned only $6 a week.

 As the years went by, the situation only worsened and the new graduates entering the workforce could not get employment.
 There were slums all over Havana right near towering high-rises.